Last updated January 2023 | Contact | Privacy Policy

 Williams (1976), Englander (1994), Waterman (Pryce, 1994) and Price (1984).
 Although the time scale of the work of some of these researchers is different, they have nevertheless, conducted critical research in areas which is relevant to my work.

-A major question raised in my research was what brought Jews to Didsbury?
-Although there were numerous influential factors, such as cleaner air and improved transport facilities, educational opportunities were particularly likely to have drawn them to the area considering it was distinctly academic.
-Williams’ research shows that the Jewish community placed stress on education as ‘an instrument of social change’ (1976, p.89), particularly for social mobility into the professions.
-‘The movement of Jews into the professions had begun when Jacob Nathan sent his son, Lewis Henry to Manchester Grammar School ... and on to London to train as a surgeon’ (Williams, 1976, p.123).
-This project reveals similar aspirations of numerous Didsbury Jewish parents for their offspring.
-Elias Canetti, Jewish author of The Tongue Set Free (1988), for instance, lived in Didsbury as a child and recalls his father’s response to his wish to become a doctor, ‘You don’t have to become a businessman like me and the uncles.
-You will go to the university and you will be what you want most’ (Canetti, 1988, p.42).
+A major question raised in my research was what brought Jews to Didsbury.
+Although several factors were influential, including cleaner air and improved transport, educational opportunities were particularly significant given the area’s academic character.
+Williams’ research shows that the Jewish community placed emphasis on education as ‘an instrument of social change’ (1976, p.89), particularly as a route into the professions.
+‘The movement of Jews into the professions had begun when Jacob Nathan sent his son, Lewis Henry, to Manchester Grammar School ... and on to London to train as a surgeon’ (Williams, 1976, p.123).
+This study reveals similar aspirations among numerous Didsbury Jewish parents.

 To compare the socio-economic divisions between the North and South Manchester Jewish communities, Armstrong (Drake and Finnegan, 1994) and Rau’s (1984) class indicators have been used which will be discussed under Section 3.